skulltech/sumit-ghosh.com/_posts/2019-01-15-demystifying-decorators-python.md

     return random.random() * max_value
 ```

+This example is mostly for demonstration purposes though, in a real application you should use [`functools.lru_cache`](https://docs.python.org/3.7/library/functools.html#functools.lru_cache) to implement caching functionality like this.

 ## Conclusion

 I hope this post helped you understand the power of decorators, and also the “magic” behind it.
 If you have any questions, post it in the comments down below and I’ll try my best to get back to you.